itsjunetime/smserver/docs/API.md

 Requests to this url are all sent using `POST`, are what are used to send texts and attachments.
 There are two arguments that can be sent to this, and it accepts multiple files as well.

-As with all other requests (besides to the gatekeeper), you musst authenticate before sending any requests to this url, or else nothing will happen.
+As with all other requests (besides to the gatekeeper), you must authenticate before sending any requests to this url, or else nothing will happen.

 ## Arguments

-### text
+## text

 This argument contains the body of the text you want to send.
 This parameter is not necessary for every request